cja5553/ReadTheDocs_surgicalPLAN/docs/documentation/direct_inference.md

 Direct inference lets you use out-of-the-box models that have already been trained on clinical data and its associated postoperative outcomes.
 Unlike the finetuning workflows, this is a direct inference function that loads a pre-trained, ready-to-use model from HuggingFace Hub and therefore requires **no model training**.

 The default model is [`cja5553/BJH-perioperative-notes-bioClinicalBERT`](https://huggingface.co/cja5553/BJH-perioperative-notes-bioClinicalBERT), a Bio+ClinicalBERT variant that was multi-task fine-tuned across six postoperative outcomes: (1) death within 30 days, (2) DVT, (3) PE, (4) AKI, (5) delirium, and (6) pneumonia.
 This model was used in the accompanying [*npj Digital Medicine* paper](https://www.nature.com/articles/s41746-025-01489-2).
+Nonetheless, any similarly architected model available on the user's local device or HuggingFace can be used.

 ## `direct_inference_from_trained_model`